 Note that not all cases hold the requirement of local independence.
 For instance, in the case where some examinees may have higher expected test score than other examinees with respect to the same ability (Hambleton & Swaminathan, 1985) and if the test item is long and the examinees learn while answering items.
 Accordingly, the items associated with one stimulus are likely to be more related to one another than to items associated with another stimulus (Kolen & Brennan, 2004).
 For example, when test are compose of sets of items that are based on common stimuli, such as items on reading passages or diagrams, then Equation [1] is unlikely to hold.
 The violated relationship between the assumption of local independence and of the unidimensionality, however, for both might hold closely enough for IRT to be used in many practical situations such as in CAT.
-If unidimensionality is met, then the local independence assumption is also usually met (Hambleton et al., 1991).
-However, local independence can be met even when the unidimensionality assumption is not (Scherbaum et.
+If unidimensionality is met, then the local independence can be met even when the unidimensionality assumption is not (Scherbaum et.
 Al. 2006, Kolen & Brennan 2004).